epsil/spotgen/README.md

     spotgen http://www.last.fm/user/username/library

 Make sure to surround the string with quotes (`"`) if it contains spaces or special characters.
 Line breaks can be expressed as `\n`.

+You can also run the generator with no arguments and enter commands interactively.

 For more information, type `spotgen --help`.